 In addition, the Advisory Group agreed that income data used to help categorize participants would also be useful for the regional efforts described above.
 Further, providing income information is not a program participation requirement and that available third party data would be used.
 Accordingly, this information is included in Table 10.
 The information in Table 10 uses zip code information for all Home Energy Savings program participants and those participants residing in manufactured homes as well as income information from the US Census Bureau.
-This comparison does not illustrate a strong correlation between lower income levels and manufactured home residents is similar to overall program participation by zip code/income level.
+This comparison does not illustrate a strong correlation between lower income levels and manufactured home participation.
+Alternately stated, it appears program participation by manufactured home residents is similar to overall program participation by zip code/income level.
 Similar information was included in last year's report and 2018 was added for this report.